Lucien Smith

-Lucien Smith (born 1989) is an American multidisciplinary artist whose abstract works and diverse projects have earned him international acclaim.
-A graduate of The Cooper Union, he was twice featured in Forbes "30 Under 30" in the category of "Art & Style".
-Smith was hailed as the art world’s "wunderkind" by The New York Times.
-He has exhibited at prestigious blue-chip galleries such as Skarstedt and Salon 94, and has had solo exhibitions mounted at major museums.
-His collaborations span across creative fields, including partnerships with artists like Travis Scott and Virgil Abloh, and he directed a short film narrated by Glenn O'Brien, which was shown at Gagosian Gallery in New York City.
+Lucien Marc Smith (April 15, 1989 – September 7, 2026) was an American multidisciplinary artist best known for his abstract works and diverse projects.
+A graduate of the Cooper Union, he was twice featured in Forbes 30 Under 30 in the category of "Art & Style".
+Smith was called a "wunderkind" by The New York Times.
+He exhibited at galleries such as Skarstedt and Salon 94, and his work was the subject of solo exhibitions mounted at major museums.
+His collaborations spanned across creative fields, including partnerships with artists such as Virgil Abloh.
+He hosted a pop-up art show at which Travis Scott performed and directed a short film narrated by Glenn O'Brien, which was shown at Gagosian Gallery in New York City.
+Smith was the Inga Maren Otto Fellow in residence at The Watermill Center in 2019.

-Education
+Early life and education

-Smith graduated with a BFA from the Cooper Union School of Art in 2011.
+Smith was born in Los Angeles on April 15, 1989.
+He was the son of African-American artist Terrence Sanders-Smith and Filipina fashion designer Vivien Ramsay.
+He attended Santa Monica High School, graduating in 2007.
+Smith later graduated with a BFA from the Cooper Union School of Art in 2011.

+Ventures